 - medical, social work and teacher training students

 To check your eligibility, see the student finance extra help area at GOV.UK.

 You can also get help from your university, as well as charitable trusts.
 Non-repayable bursaries, scholarships and awards are available for students who would otherwise be unable to afford to study at this level.
 Contact your university to find out what's on offer, whether you're eligible and how to apply.

 Meanwhile, if you find yourself in financial difficulty after your course has started, universities may be able to provide money from their hardship funds to support you.
 Apply through your university's support services.

 Find out what steps to take if you're dealing with debt.

 Student bank accounts

-Several high street banks offer accounts aimed specifically at students and it's a good idea to open one of these before you start your course.
+Several high street banks offer accounts aimed specifically at students and it's a good idea to open one of these before starting your course.

-What's available changes every year, so browse the websites of the major high street banks to find the best option, or use comparison websites to help you reach a decision.
+Browse the websites of the major high street banks to find the best option, or use independent comparison websites such as MoneySavingExpert.com to help you reach a decision.